sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 ![Hong Kong bank number](bank-number-hk.png)

-It's also good to know that in FTW these are all separate fields but in Stripe clearing code and branch code are mapped together as routing number.
+It is also good to know that in the template, these are all separate fields, but in Stripe, clearing code and branch code are mapped together as routing number.

 ![Stripe bank numbers](stripe-bank-numbers.png)